danish981/vue-composition-api-basics-danny/README.md

 };
 ```

-- this is how we can create a custom js file and import it and use the funcitons inside of this
+- this is how we can create a custom js file and import it and use the funcitons inside of this, **MADE A GLOBAL CUSTOM DIRECTIVE**

 ```js